torosoup/torosoup/README.md

-## Introduction

-Hello, I'm @torosoup.
-Programming enthusiast interrested in technology that creates real-world impact. ✨
+## Hello, I'm @torosoup.
+I'm a student of Language technology @ University of Oslo, Department of Informatics, with a strong interest in software development and applied AI.

+My interests include software engineering, machine learning, testing, and automation, particularly technologies that solve real-world problems and create measurable impact.

+My favorite and ongoing projects are pinned below — feel free to explore them.

 You can reach me on thoroakr@gmail.com